raofei/efi_opencore_z370_gaming_3/README.en_US.md

 + DeviceProperties -> Add -> PciRoot(0x0)/Pci(0x2,0x0) -> AAPL,ig-platform-id This value Coffee lake desktop optional values **'07009B3E' and **'00009B3E'**, both of which represent a device interface rule (there is a special comparison table in the WhatEverGreen documentation), It means that there are 3 output ports, the latter is a desktop 3 output, the latter value is more compatible, and this value is recommended for installing Sonoma; device-id is the device ID of the core graphics card, which can be queried through gpu-z, and the same is written backwards, and 923E0000 is filled in when you see 3E92

-+**Here may be the main reason for the repeated black screen reboot of the installation of Sonoma**, the video is not output during the installation process, it is not that the installation is stuck, because there is system sound feedback when you hit the keyboard.
++ **Here may be the main reason for the repeated black screen reboot of the installation of Sonoma**, the video is not output during the installation process, it is not that the installation is stuck, because there is system sound feedback when you hit the keyboard.
 Therefore, the following repairs need to be made to ensure that the configuration of the three output ports 0, 1, and 2 is the same, so that the HDMI output port can work normally:

 Add the key DeviceProperties -> Add -> PciRoot(0x0)/Pci(0x2,0x0) ->force-online value Data type 01000000